gaurav1der/ai-ml-project-work/submission/module-11/README.md

 Tree-based models like RandomForestRegressor do not provide coefficients, but instead offer a `feature_importances_` attribute.
 This attribute reflects how much each feature contributes to reducing prediction error across all trees in the ensemble.

-- **Higher importance**: The feature plays a larger role in the model’s predictions.
+- **Higher importance:** The feature plays a larger role in the model’s predictions.
-- **Lower importance**: The feature has less influence on the outcome.
+- **Lower importance:** The feature has less influence on the outcome.

 Feature importances help identify which variables are most influential in the model, but do not indicate the direction (positive or negative) of the relationship.